Rcxtor/Data_Science_Stroke_Prediction/README.md

 # Stroke_Prediction

 ## Introduction
-Stroke is a medical emergency that occurs when the blood supply to part of the brain is interrupted, depriving brain tissue of oxygen and nutrients.
-It can lead to serious complications or death.
-Early prediction of stroke risk can significantly improve patient outcomes.
-In recent years, machine learning has shown potential in clinical decision support systems.
-This paper presents a machine learning approach using a healthcare dataset to predict the likelihood of a stroke event.
+This project presents a machine learning approach using a healthcare dataset to predict the likelihood of a stroke event.

+##Models Used
+1. Random Forest
+2. Support Vector Machines
+3. Decision Tree
+4. K-Nearest Neighbors

 The following project is based on detecting brain stroke.
 The project includes the following attributes:
 1. Exporing the dataset.
 Identifying unique values and anomaly.